 (or at least as close to it as it can be)

 Remove some step in the process, or replace it with an easier option.

 Is it really necessary to think about one sentence in this blog post for 15 minutes until I make it “perfect”?

 (I am aware this will never win a Nobel prize for literature, plus – does perfection even exist?
 So why should I waste any more time than necessary?)

-(ok, this might be a bad example – I’m so NOT the person to go to when it comes to anything about food.
-I don’t know why, but the kitchen and I are in a quiet dispute since – forever!
-However, I hope you do get my point! 😉 )
+(to tell you the truth, I’m so NOT the person to go to when it comes to anything about food.
+I don’t know why, but the kitchen and I are in a quiet dispute since… forever!
+However, I hope this example served its purpose and you do get my point. 😉 )